zazuko/k8s-rdf-exporter/README.md

 Usage: cli [options]

 Options:
-  -n, --namespace <name>         name of the namespace to use --namespaces <namespaces...>   namespaces to use
+  -n, --namespace <name>         name of the namespace to use by default for querying the cluster --generate-namespaces          generate namespace objects instead of querying them from the cluster, to be used in combination with --namespaces option
-  -b, --base-iri <baseIRI>       baseIRI to use for resources --base-iri-oci <baseIRI>       baseIRI to use for OCI resources -u, --api-url <url>            API URL
+  --namespaces <namespaces...>   namespaces to query -b, --base-iri <baseIRI>       baseIRI to use for resources --base-iri-oci <baseIRI>       baseIRI to use for OCI resources -u, --api-url <url>            API URL